Find Community and Social Resources

 Carrefour Jeunesse Emploi –Snow Brigade

 At first the Snow Brigade was just a pilot project in a few Montréal area Carrefour Jeunesse Emploi (CJE).
-Today the service is established in many boroughs, such as:
+Today the service is established in many boroughs.

 This free, residential help with snow removal service is generally reserved for seniors and people with reduced mobility referred by the CLSC.